fbpx

 In 2021, Emma became the first person with sleep apnea to complete Project Sleep’s Rising Voices speaker’s training.
 For the past several years, Emma served as a volunteer on Project Sleep’s Board of Directors, leading the organization’s efforts to establish the Expert Advisory Board in 2022.

-In her current role as Sleep Apnea Program Manager, Emma will run Project Sleep’s new Sleep Apnea Education and Awareness Program.
-She will develop and implement new awareness and educational initiatives, events, and activities, to empower people with sleep apnea to seek diagnosis, support, and care.
+In her current role as Sleep Apnea Program Manager, Emma runs Project Sleep’s Sleep Apnea Education and Awareness Program.
+Through this program, she develops and implements new awareness and educational initiatives, events, and activities to empower people with sleep apnea to seek diagnosis, support, and care.
 Emma holds a degree in Law and Economics from Aberdeen University.

 Meet our Expert Advisory Board